 Sometimes though, rivalry doesn't develop, and at present if anything the two clubs are tightly bonded by the untimely death of Grecians striker

 Adam Stansfield during 2010 that shocked and united both sets of supporters.
 With the likes of Paul Tisdale and Terry Skiverton having lined up

-in the same Yeovil Town side back in their playing days, we're unlikely to see games against the Grecians ignite with a bout of
+in the same Yeovil Town side back in their playing days (the 2018-19 meeting will be the first to feature neither of them!).

-Hence at present, this one is likely to be a rivalry of competitive but friendly respect and sometimes that is no bad thing.
+Hence at present, this one is a rivalry of competitive but friendly respect and sometimes that is no bad thing.